fluxninja/aperture/docs/content/tutorials/auto-scale/load-based-auto-scaling/load-based-auto-scaling.md

 ### Playground

-When the above policy is loaded in Aperture's [Playground](/get-started/playground/playground.md), we will see that as the response latency increases, the AIMD policy load-sheds a proportion of requests.
-The auto-scaler makes a scale-out decision as the `OBSERVED_LOAD_MULTIPLIER` becomes less than 1.
-As replicas get added to the deployment the `OBSERVED_LOAD_MULTIPLIER` gets larger than 1.
-At this point the service will be able to meet the increased demand.
-The response latency will be in normal range and _Concurrency Limiter_ won't load shed any traffic.
+When the above policy is loaded in Aperture's [Playground](/get-started/playground/playground.md), it can be observed that as the response latency increases, the AIMD policy load-sheds a proportion of requests.
+The auto scaler makes a scale-out decision as the `OBSERVED_LOAD_MULTIPLIER` becomes less than 1.
+As replicas get added to the deployment, the `OBSERVED_LOAD_MULTIPLIER` increases to more than 1, allowing the service to meet increased demand.
+The response latency returns to a normal range and the _Concurrency Limiter_ won't load shed any traffic.

 After the scale-out cooldown period, the scale-in based on CPU utilization gets triggered which will cause the replicas to decrease.
 Once the traffic ramps up